Hilo-Hilo/Memories-AI-Hackathon/prd.md

 ## Document Information

 - **Product Name:** Focus Guardian - ADHD Distraction Analysis Desktop Application
-- **Version:** 1.0 (Draft)
+- **Version:** 1.2 (Draft)
 - **Date:** October 5, 2025
-- **Author:** Product Management Team
+- **Author:** Hanson Wen

 ## Executive Summary

 Focus Guardian is a **desktop application** designed to help individuals with ADHD monitor and reduce distraction episodes in real time.
-Using a device's camera and microphone, the app detects when a user loses focus or becomes distracted and provides gentle interventions to refocus attention.
-The system integrates advanced AI services-Hume AI for emotion recognition and Memories AI for long-term behavioral pattern tracking-to personalize feedback and track progress over time.
-All core processing runs **locally on the user's computer** to ensure minimal setup and protect user privacy, with only high-level analysis results (not raw video/audio) sent to the cloud for storage and pattern analysis.
+Using a device's camera, the app detects when a user loses focus or becomes distracted and provides gentle interventions to refocus attention.
+The system uses periodic snapshot analysis via OpenAI Vision API to detect distraction patterns, with full video recordings stored locally.
+Snapshot images (webcam and screen) are sent to OpenAI for classification during sessions.
+Post-session, users can optionally upload recordings to Hume AI for emotion analysis or Memories.ai for pattern analysis to personalize feedback and track progress over time.
 Optional integrations with calendar and email can enrich the app's understanding of the user's schedule and tasks, enabling proactive focus assistance.
 The ultimate goal is to create an **autonomous digital "coach"** that not only detects distractions but also helps users self-correct and build better focus habits, all through a minimally intrusive, battery-efficient **native desktop application** packaged with PyInstaller for easy distribution.

 ## Problem Statement

 People with ADHD often struggle to maintain focus, especially in unstructured or remote work environments.
 Moments of distraction-whether daydreaming, fidgeting, or getting pulled into unrelated activities-can significantly reduce productivity and increase frustration.
 Traditional solutions like site blockers or timers address external distractions but **do not actively monitor the person's attention state**.
-There is a need for a personalized tool that can **recognize distraction as it happens** through behavioral cues (e.g. gaze aversion, facial expressions, ambient audio) and gently guide the user back on track.
+There is a need for a personalized tool that can **recognize distraction as it happens** through behavioral cues (e.g. gaze aversion, screen content patterns) and gently guide the user back on track.
 Moreover, ADHD individuals benefit from external structure and feedback; however, constant human coaching is impractical.
 An automated, intelligent assistant that understands the user's goals and patterns could fill this gap.
 The solution must be privacy-conscious (many users are uncomfortable recording sensitive video/audio to the cloud) and easy to use (minimal setup, simple installation), running as a **native desktop application** on laptops and desktop computers people already use daily.

 ## Objectives & Success Metrics

 **Primary Objectives:**
-1\. **Real-Time Distraction Detection:** Accurately detect episodes of inattention or distraction via webcam video and microphone audio, with low latency.
+1\. **Pattern-Based Distraction Detection:** Accurately detect episodes of inattention or distraction via webcam video and screen content analysis, with 2-3 minute latency for high-accuracy pattern recognition.
 2\. **Timely Intervention:** Prompt the user with a subtle alert or cue when a distraction is detected, enabling them to self-correct quickly.
 3\. **Goal Alignment:** Assist the user in staying on task by importing their goals/calendar and breaking down tasks into manageable steps with automated tracking.
 4\. **Personalization:** Adapt to each user over time by storing **semantic and episodic memories** of their behavior (when they get distracted, emotional states, effective interventions) to provide personalized strategies.
 5\. **Emotion-Aware Feedback:** Leverage emotion recognition (via Hume AI) to gauge user frustration, stress, or boredom, and adjust interventions accordingly (e.g. if the user appears frustrated, the app might suggest a short break or a calming technique).
 6\. **Minimize Burden:** Ensure the solution is easy to set up (no complex configuration), runs as a native desktop application without significant impact on device battery or performance, and keeps all sensitive raw data local to alleviate privacy concerns.

 **Success Metrics (KPIs):**
 \- _Detection Accuracy:_ ≥90% of clear distraction events (e.g. user visibly looking away or leaving desk) are correctly identified, with minimal false alerts.
 \- _User Focus Improvement:_ 25% reduction in average daily "off-task" time after 1 month of use (measured by length of detected distraction episodes).
 \- _User Engagement:_ At least 70% of users continue using the app daily after 4 weeks, indicating sustained value.
 \- _Personalization Efficacy:_ >80% of users report that the feedback/interventions feel "helpful and tailored" in post-use surveys.
-\- _Performance:_ The app maintains real-time analysis (video processed at ~15+ FPS) on a typical laptop without exceeding 30% CPU usage on average, and with negligible impact on battery life (target <5% per hour).
+\- _Performance:_ The app maintains snapshot analysis (60-second intervals with 2-3 minute pattern detection) on a typical laptop without exceeding 30% CPU usage on average, and with negligible impact on battery life (target <5% per hour).

 ## User Personas